roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-08 ****** byBoratus© This is the final chapter in the series.
+This is the final chapter in the series.
 New readers, you’d better go back and read the other chapters to know what the hell is going on and to make the Epilogues meaningful.

  It has been both a joy and a challenge writing this story and I hope you all enjoyed it.
 Thank you so much for the great ratings and the feedback both good and bad.
 It’s all helped to improve My style and give Me great boosts of confidence, although if you know Me then you know that boosts of confidence might be overkill. ;-)